boostercloud/booster/docs/README.md

 Booster injects two parameters to the reducer functions:

 - `event` - The event object that triggered the reducer
-- `currentEntity?` - A possible entity generated from a previous call to the reducer. **This parameter is optional**, and will be `undefined` when an event occurred for the very first time.
+- `currentEntity?` - The current state of the entity instance that the event belongs to if it exists. **This parameter is optional** and will be `undefined` if the entity don't exist yet (For example, when you process a `ProductCreated` event that will generate the first version of a `Product` entity).

 This is the place to write business logic for your data generation.